 Many a time, entrepreneurs are full of much hope and passion and feeling eager to establish their own companies but soon, their hope is crashed with eventualities and situations in their companies.
 Having interviewed and observed how the company of many entrepreneurs, CEOs and managers collapsed, I am moved to write on how their own actions and inactions led to the collapse of their companies.

-In this article, I have carefully outlined top 20 ways managers and employers collapse their companies.
+In this article, I have carefully outlined the top 20 ways managers and employers collapse their companies.
 When done reading, kindly comment to tell us your views and experience on the subject.

 20 Ways Managers & Employers Collapse Their Own Company